 If candidates are interviewed before being granted access, state and explain the criteria used to determine whether a person passes the interview stage and explain how the interview is conducted.
-If there is no interview, write 'not applicable'.

-4.2.7 Minimum criteria for enrolment on online/blended programme (if applicable)
+4.2.7 Minimum criteria for enrolment on online/blended programme

-If candidates are accessing a programme delivered in a blended or online mode, specify the requirements for learners to be able fully participate in the programme, inclusive of digital proficiency, access to hardware, software and internet connectivity.
+If candidates are accessing a programme delivered in a blended, hybrid or online mode, specify the requirements for learners to be able fully participate in the programme, inclusive of digital proficiency, access to hardware, software and internet connectivity.
 Identify how, where and when this will be communicated to learners.
-If the programme will not be delivered in a blended or online mode, write 'not applicable'.